Top Ten Tuesday is a weekly book meme created by The Broke and the Bookish, and you should definitely check it out for some bookish fun!

 6) C. S. Pacat

 C S Pacat is a bisexual Australian-Greek woman.
-I am a bisexual Australian-Yugoslav woman.
+I am an Australian-Yugoslav woman.
 We are both ‘wogs’, something she talks about proudly on her Twitter, and I’d love to fangirl about our shared culture with her.
 I’d also like to thank her for the smut 🙂

 7) Rainbow Rowell